bluesillybeard/Box2D.zig/readme.md

 If all you want to do is compile box2d into a static or shared library, simply clone the repository and use `zig build static` or `zig build shared` to make a static or shared library respectively.

-Of course, you're probably here to use your project with Zig.
+Of course, you're probably here to use your Box2D with Zig.
 I recomend using a git submodule, and doing the following:

 In your `build.zig`
 ```zig